wllm-rbnt/hack-lu-website/info/index.md

 The conference will be held as every year in Luxembourg, a small country between France, Belgium and Germany.
 The conference venue is the Parc Hotel in Luxembourg-Dommeldange, like in the previous years.

 We've negotiated a special rate with the hotel the conference takes place.
-You can benefit from the special rate if you reserve your room through [Parc Hotel's registration form](https://reservations.cubilis.eu/alvisse-parc-hotel-luxembourg) and mentioning the promotional code 'HACK-10/23'.
-Please make sure to register your hotel room before September 1st, 2023 in order to be able to benefit from the proposal or to ensure that you will have a room.
+You can benefit from the special rate if you reserve your room through [Parc Hotel's registration form](https://reservations.cubilis.eu/alvisse-parc-hotel-luxembourg) and mentioning the promotional code 'HACKLU-2024'.
+Please make sure to register your hotel room before September 10th, 2024 in order to be able to benefit from the proposal or to ensure that you will have a room.

+By clicking on the [reservation link](https://reservations.cubilis.eu/alvisse-parc-hotel-luxembourg) you will arrive directly on the booking page.
+The guests have please to fill in the arrival and departure date and the special discount code.
+And click on « Show Availability », without the date and code, your special rates will not be visible!

+Rooms can be still booked but only on availability.
+These prices are linked to the preferential event rate conditions.
+Payment is requested on reservation by the hotel.

 ### Address of the Venue